gagan1393/Test-Project-Assignment/README.md

   # If you have to run on Parallel Mode
-  Just we have make a true in maven-failsafe-plugin in pom.xml Then it will run on parellel mode, right now i have make it false
+  Just we have make a true in maven-failsafe-plugin in pom.xml Then it will run on parellel mode, right now its false
   <!-- UNCOMMENT BELOW 3 LINES - To execute using parallel or combination
 								option -->
 							<parallel>methods</parallel>